HewlettPackard/OpenShift-on-SimpliVity/README.md

-# Finish the installation
+# Customization

 The installation of the control plane is finished.
 You are ready to start the customization of your deployment as explained here:  https://docs.openshift.com/container-platform/4.1/installing/install_config/customizations.html#customizations

-Note The kubeconfig and kubeadmin-password files are located in the auth folder under your `install_dir` directory (specified in `group_vars/all/vars.yml`).
+Note The kubeconfig and kubeadmin-password files are located in the `auth` folder under your `install_dir` directory (specified in `group_vars/all/vars.yml`).
 The kubeconfig file is used to set environment variables needed to access the OCP cluster via the command-line.
 The kubeadmin-password file contains the password for the "kubeadmin" user, which may be useful for logging into the OCP cluster via the web console.

+A number of playbooks are provided which will help you with the customization.
+Let's start with LDAP integration.

 ## LDAP Integration

 This repository comes with a playbook that will help you configure your LDAP services as an identity provider for the cluster you deployed with `site.yml`.
 The playbook was tested with a Microsoft Active Directory service.

-This section assumes that you have some basic knowledge of LDAP.
+This section assumes that you have some basic knowledge of Directory Services.
 If you don't, you will probably need to read some literature on the subject.
-As a minimum, you will need to understand what RFC 2255 URLs are and how to build them to query your LDAP environment.
+You may start with this [tutorial](https://www.digitalocean.com/community/tutorials/understanding-the-ldap-protocol-data-hierarchy-and-entry-components).
+You will also need to understand what [RFC 2255 URLs](https://tools.ietf.org/html/rfc2255) are and how to build them to query your Directory Services.

 ### Requirements

-Before you attempt to integrate with your LDAP you need to understand the following:

-- Which users in the LDAP tree you want to be able to login in the OpenShift cluster
-- How to you "filter" these users
-- A user (with credentials) in the LDAP tree that you will use to "bind" with the LDAP service (the playbook implements simple binding and so does the Openshift Identity Provider)
-- If using secure ldap (`ldaps`) - which is highly recommended - you will need the certificate of the CA which signed the certificate or your LDAP server
+The following information must be available to configure LDAP based authentication:

+- Username (referred to Bind DN) and password (referred to Bind Password) of a user that has access to traverse the LDAP tree.
+- Protocol, hostname and port of the LDAP server
+- CA bundle of the LDAP server.
+It is highly recommended that communications occur over a secure connection (use `ldaps` vs `ldap`)
+- Base DN location for which users will be searched
+- Additional filtering logic, such as the scope of the user query and an optional filter.

+The playbook does not have an understanding of the layout of your Directory and cannot figure it out.
+Which means you need to have this understanding (or get it from your Directory Service administrator).
+Once you have this understanding, you can model it in a so-called Custom Resource that the playbook will use to configure an [Identity Provider](https://docs.openshift.com/container-platform/4.1/authentication/understanding-identity-provider.html).
+OpenShift 4.1 supports different types of identity providers such as HTPasswd, Keystone etc. including LDAP which is the subject of this integration.

 ### Preparation Steps

 Here is what you should do before running the playbook:

-1.  edit the file `group_vars/all/vars.yml` and specify the Distinguished Name of the LDAP user you want to use to bind with the LDAP service.
-For this purpose configure the variable `ldap_bind_user_dn:` The password of this account is specified with the variable `ldap_bind_user_password` using an indirection (to follow the best practice).
+1. edit the file `group_vars/all/vars.yml` and specify the bind DN you want to use to traverse the LDAP tree.
+For this purpose configure the variable `ldap_bind_user_dn:` The Bind Password is specified with the variable `ldap_bind_user_password`, using an indirection to follow the best practice.
 The actual value of this password is stored in the file `group_vars/all/vault.yml` which you should encrypt with `ansible-vault`.
 In the **example** below, the user `adreader` (which must exists) will be used to bind with the LDAP service.
 Make sure you leave the variable `ldap_bind_user_password` unchanged.

    `ldap_bind_user_dn: "cn=adreader,cn=Users,dc=am2,dc=cloudra,dc=local"`